Goebbels children: Murder

-As the advancing Soviet troops reached Berlin there was much discussion in the Führerbunker about suicide as a means to escape punishment and humiliation by the Soviets.
+As the advancing Soviet troops reached Berlin there was much discussion in the Führerbunker by the higher German officials about suicide as a means to escape the inevitable execution and humiliation by the Soviets.

 Magda Goebbels refused several offers from others, such as Albert Speer, to take the children out of Berlin and appears to have contemplated and talked about killing her children at least a month in advance.
 After the war, Günther Quandt's sister-in-law Eleanore recalled Magda saying she did not want her children to grow up hearing that their father had been one of the century's foremost criminals and that reincarnation might grant her children a better future life.

 Joseph Goebbels added a postscript to Hitler's last will and testament, stating that he would disobey the order to leave Berlin: "For reasons of humanity and personal loyalty" he had to stay.
 Further, his wife and their children supported his refusal to leave Berlin and his resolution to die in the bunker.
 He later qualified this by claiming that the children would support the decision (to commit suicide) if they were old enough to speak for themselves.
 Both pilot Hanna Reitsch (who had left the bunker on 29 April) and Junge (who left on 1 May) carried letters to the outside world from those remaining.
 Included was a letter from Magda to Harald, who was in an Allied POW camp.

-On the following day, Magda and Joseph Goebbels arranged for an SS dentist, Sturmbannführer Helmut Kunz, to inject their six children with morphine so that, when they were unconscious, ampules of cyanide could be crushed in their mouths.
-According to Kunz's later testimony, he gave the children morphine injections, but it was Magda and SS-Obersturmbannführer Ludwig Stumpfegger, Hitler's personal doctor, who administered the cyanide.
+On the evening of 1 May, Magda and Joseph Goebbels arranged for an SS dentist, Helmut Kunz, to inject their six children with morphine so that when they were unconscious, an ampule of a cyanide compound could be then crushed in each of their mouths.
+According to Kunz's later testimony, he gave the children morphine injections but Magda and SS-Obersturmbannführer Ludwig Stumpfegger, Hitler's personal doctor, administered the cyanide.